olemb/dbfread/docs/lib.rst

 =================

-This is a bit incomplete at the moment. :doc:`dbf_objects` will eventually be moved here.
+This is incomplete at the moment.
+See :doc:`dbf_objects` for complete docunentation.

 DBF Files